Business Glossary

 What does administration mean?

-When a company is no longer earning enough capital to meet its debt obligations, expenses, and other liabilities, it becomes insolvent.
-Insolvency can prove a death knell for companies, and they may cease trading as a result.
-Under the Insolvency Act 1986, a struggling yet ultimately viable business may be rescued by the process of administration.
+Insolvency can prove a death knell for companies, and may result in their going out of business.
+However, under the Insolvency Act 1986, a struggling yet ultimately viable business may be rescued by the process of administration.

-A licensed insolvency practitioner called an administrator thoroughly examines the company’s assets, looks at how the company’s finances can be restructured, and works with creditors to secure the best outcome while trying to salvage as much of the business as possible.
-An administrator may be appointed by the board of directors, creditors, or the court.
+When this happens the company is put under the control of a licensed insolvency practitioner, also called an administrator.
+It is their job to examine the company assets, look at how the company’s finances can be restructured, and work with creditors to secure the best outcome for them while still trying to salvage as much of the business as possible.
+An administrator may be appointed by the board of directors, a creditor, or the court.

 • Secured creditors (banks and other asset-based lenders)